 And of course you have to cost in the electricity if you are concerned about the price; enter Mr Golden Sun and the free energy he brings to those who are crazy enough to trust any who come bearing gifts; beware of the Greeks, though!

 He doesn't just warm your body; there's electricity too if you can collect it.
 Sunlight contains many different parts of the electromagnetic spectrum and one of them, by using a photovoltaic panel, can be turned into useful energy that can be used in your lights, computers and plug sockets.

 In fact, if you have enough panels, you can power your breadmaker, oven and even the dishwasher.

 Our solar electric breadmaker is used on four times a week, and refrigeration using solar power occurs throughout the day; at night we switch over to the utility.

 This page isn't about the virtues of different breadmakers but I notice that the Telegraph lists a new version of our ancient Panasonic electric breadmaker top of the pops.
 Use it on solar and you have the perfect combo.

 Our Panasonic above is twenty years old and has worked all this time without a hiccup, until the paddle jammed recently, but it is now rather pricey; actually I wouldn't buy the one with all the bells and whistles.
 They come today with fancy electronics and umpteen settings.
 I use only one.
 If you want fresh bread in the morning, then you need a timer, but in fact I never use it.

 There's only one important feature to my mind; it must have a five hour cycle.
 The longer the dough cures, the better the bread.
-In fact fundis like to leave it in the fridge overnight, but I've never tried that.
+In fact fundis like to leave it in the fridge overnight, if you're making sourdough.

 Stop a moment before rushing off to the store for your electric breadmaker; it's apparently the most underutilized appliance in the kitchen.
 I don't really understand why as it takes me only five minutes to measure out a little dried yeast, add the flour, salt and sugar and a pat of butter; pour in the water and she's away.